freebelion/HurPsy/HurPsyExp/README.md

-It is true that a PC is not the best device to run experiments with precisely timed steps and accurately measured response times.
+It is true that a PC is not the best device to run precisely controlled experiments with accurate response measurements.
-Nor do I claim that this will be possible on the operating system and the framework where I started developing this project.
+Nor do I imagine that this will ever be possible on the operating system and the framework where I started developing this project.
-My main goal was, and will continue to be, design an easy-to-user interface.
+My main goal was, and will continue to be, design an easy-to-use interface.
-Such an interface should still help the researchers who has access to dedicated devices where they can  run  precisely controlled experiments and measuring devices which can accurately record user responses.
+Such an interface may still help the researchers who has access to sophisticated devices specifically designed to run controlled experiments while taking accurate measurements.
 I did not have access to such devices, and I have not drawn inspiration from any software such dedicated devices may use.
+My inspiration was solely based on the experience
+I acquired while writing programs for researchers of experimental psychology and the feedback they gave me.